opensafely-core/ehrql/docs/wiki-docs/ehrql-examples.md

 dataset.cause_of_death = ons_deaths.cause_of_death_01
 ```

-:spiral_notepad: There are currently [multiple](https://github.com/opensafely-core/ehrql/blob/8341a03ec55114fe026f326d55e81a462ad8d8c2/databuilder/tables/beta/tpp.py#L140-L155) cause of death fields.
+:notepad_spiral: There are currently [multiple](https://github.com/opensafely-core/ehrql/blob/8341a03ec55114fe026f326d55e81a462ad8d8c2/databuilder/tables/beta/tpp.py#L140-L155) cause of death fields.
 We aim to resolve these to a single feature in the future.

 ### Finding each patient's sex